 I’m a middle age marathoner.
-I have been running for 35+ years.
+I have been running for 38+ years.
 My competitive experience ranges from High School & Division 1 College Cross Country & Track to running so many road races over the years, that I’ve lost count.
-Now I’m 50 and I’m mostly running 1/2 and full marathons, with my latest being the 2015 Portland, OR Marathon.
+Now I’m 52 and I’m mostly running 1/2 and full marathons, with my latest being the 2017 Sauvie Island, OR Marathon.
 My marathon PR is 2:40 and my 1/2 marathon PR is 1:17.
-I’ve completed numerous marathons including Marine Corps, Chicago and the 2013 & 2014 Boston Marathons.
+I’ve completed numerous marathons including Marine Corps, Chicago, Boston and Portland Marathons.
 My most recent marathons include:

 2017 Sauvie Island – 3:14

 2016 Portland, OR – 3:11

 2014 Boston – 3:09

 I’m currently training for the 2018 Vancouver Lake (WA) 1/2 Marathon.

 I’ve run a number of 1/2 marathons the last few years in the Portland, OR area.
 My times have ranged from 1:26 to 1:29.
 I provide these times, not to brag, but to let you know that I continue to run races at a competitive level and I know how to train to finish a half or full marathon.

 Over the last few years I have suffered through numerous injuries to my feet, back and ankles.
 I’ve experienced more pain the last 5 years than the previous 30 years before.
 I’m getting older, they tell me this is normal.
 I still want to compete and break 3:00 hrs (like the good old days).
 I now understand the root cause of my latest injuries and have been able to rehabilitate myself to the extent that I’ve toed the line healthy and feeling strong before all of my latest races.